MounirAitHamou/OpenCLNeuralNetwork/USAGE.md

 ## 🏁 Running the XOR Example

-The `main()` function in `main.cpp` demonstrates how to train a small neural network to learn the XOR function using OpenCL-accelerated matrix operations.
+The `makeXORModel()` function in `main.cpp` demonstrates how to train a small neural network to learn the XOR function using OpenCL-accelerated matrix operations.

+## 🧪 Running the Regression Example

+The `makeRegressionModel()` function in `main.cpp` shows how to train a neural network for regression tasks, such as predicting continuous values based on input features.

 ### ✅ To run the demo: